-Too often, we plug all of our computer presentation equipment in, fire up our presentation and … nothing happens.
-We can see our presentation on our computer, but nothing shows up on the screen.
-Before you get that panicked feeling, check these six most common problems with computer presentation displays.
+Too often, we plug all of our computer presentation equipment in, fire up our presentation and … we don’t get what we expected.
+It might be that we can see our presentation on our laptop computer, but the screen or projector won’t show the presentation.
+Maybe we see the presentation on both our laptop and the projector but we want to see Presenter View on our computer so we can see our notes.
+Before you get that panicked feeling and think the projector is not working properly, check these six most common problems with computer presentation displays.

 Problem #1 – Display toggle